dakeshi/theswiftbook/chapters/functions.md

 }
 ```

-Function arguments can have two names:
+Function parameters can have two names:

 1. Internal
 2. External